Skip to main content

 Coupling between the two lines

-Similarly for line 2 (of the differential pair), being identical to line 1, we can write the following equation:
+Similarly, for line 2 (of the differential pair), being identical to line 1, we can write the following equation:

-The mutual impedance ‘Zm’ arises because of coupling between the two lines.
-And the most important coupling agents are ‘Lm’, the mutual inductance pul and ‘Cm’, the mutal capacitance pul between lines 1 and 2.
+And the most important coupling agents are ‘Lm’, the mutual inductance pul, and ‘Cm’, the mutual capacitance pul between lines 1 and 2.

-The equations (3) and (4) are true for any point on the line 1 and the corresponding point on the line 2.
+The equations (3) and (4) are true for any point on line 1 and the corresponding point on line 2.
 And for a uniform differential pair, the ‘Zse’ and ‘Zm’ have the same value at every location along the differential pair.

 Coupling coefficient